mbary/prometheus_ai/prometheus_ai/benchmarking/benchmarking.md

 ## Qwen Models
 Initially, the models' performance varied significantly.<br>
-Contrary to what one might expect, smaller models (especially the Qwen3 release) performed much better than their larger counterparts (in correctly parsing the tool calls) with a 78.4% vs 22.8% success rate (successfully completing a call).<br>
+Contrary to what one might expect, smaller models (especially the Qwen3 release) performed much better than their larger counterparts (successfully parsing the commands) with a 78.4% vs 22.8% success rate (prior to finetuning the parameters).<br>

-Turns out that both models perform significatly better with the following changes:
+Turns out that all models perform significatly better with the following changes:
 * thinking_mode: disabled
-* temperature: 0.7 (for 1.7B model) or 0.2 (for 0.6B model)
+* temperature: 0.2-0.7
-* presence_penalty: 1.5
+* presence_penalty: 1.5-1.9
-* top_p: 0.9
+* top_p: 0.7-0.9
 * top_k: 20
 * repetition_penalty: 1.05